• What is Copywriting?

 What does help you improve is applying some critical analysis.
 And, I’d suggest that even before you try to apply that critical analysis to yourself, you apply it to other ads.

-You need to start really looking at the copy that you come across each day: the emails in your inbox, the direct mails in your mailbox, the ads in your newspapers and magazines, the copy and banner ads on websites.
-Really look at it all.
+You need to start looking at the copy that you come across each day: the emails in your inbox, the direct mails in your mailbox, the ads in your newspapers and magazines, the copy and banner ads on websites.
+Look at it all.

-Then, ask yourself questions to evaluate whether or not it’s actually good copy—just because it’s out there doesn’t mean that it’s any good.
+Then, ask yourself questions to evaluate whether or not it’s good copy.
+Just because it’s out there doesn’t mean that it’s any good.
 Does it make the benefit to consumer clear?
-Is it taking the right tone with its target audience and using the right words to reach them?
-Is the brand’s style clear?
-Is the call to action clear?
+Is it taking the right tone with its target audience and using the right words to reach them, is the brand’s style clear, and is the call to action clear?

 Now, obviously, you don’t have a creative brief to work with.
 Instead, you’ll have to infer the key points (benefit to consumer, business goal, desired action, etc.) and do a little research on the company to understand their branding.
 But analyzing a piece, and then improving on it is exactly how you can learn to do the same thing to your own work—and, of course, make your own work better to begin with.